 No pedestrian access will be allowed at any of Fife Council’s Recycling Centres from 1 January 2019.
 Pedestrians will not be permitted to walk in through the entrance or exit gates.
 Both light commercial vehicles and heavy goods vehicles use these facilities, as well as a high volume of cars at any given time.

-Safe pedestrian access to Recycling Centres is available via booking through email@example.com with name, address, and materials recycling.
+Safe pedestrian access to Recycling Centres is available via booking through HWRC.email@example.com with your name, address, and materials being brought.
 Residents will then be given a day and time to access the Recycling Centre.
 Access is via the entrance gate, 15 minutes prior to closure for lunch.
 The gate will only be open if a booking is made.
 Ladybank and Dunfermline cannot be accessed by pedestrians at any time.

 Household trailer access is restricted to single axle.
 This is due to the risk of illegal traders using double axle trailers and the high volume of waste they contain.
 Permission may be given for larger trailers in exceptional circumstances, please contact HWRC.firstname.lastname@example.org.
 This includes horseboxes.
 All single axle trailers disposing of household waste must complete a declaration form and provide proof of address prior to disposing of any waste.
 There is no limit on the number of single axle trailer visits, but data provided will be monitored to prevent waste crime.
 Please be aware that Attendants can refuse or delay entry if it would cause/exacerbate traffic management issues at the time.